 And while it can be overwhelming when a new feature drops or a trend emerges, it allows you to experiment and see what works best for your specific audience and goals.

-So whether it’s posting more original content or optimizing for SEO, we’re tapping these 10 social media trends as ones to watch.
+So whether it’s posting more original content or optimizing for SEO, we’re tapping these 10 social media trends as ones to keep on your radar.

-Plan and schedule all of your social media content in advance with Later — for free!
+Plan, schedule, and analyze all of your social media content with Later's management tools — for free!
 Create an account today.